Child Therapy in Seattle

 - Dialectical Behavioral Therapy (DBT)

-Play therapy is a treatment modality for kids and families that takes advantage of children’s natural desire and ability to express themselves through play.
+This is a treatment method for kids and families that takes advantage of children’s natural desire and ability to express themselves through play.

 Play therapists can use various props like toys, puppets, and games, and may engage children in sand play, drawing or sculpting, dance, movement, or imaginary play.

-During child centered play therapy, the therapist follows the lead of the child allowing themes and ideas, thoughts, and feelings, to emerge from the play at the child’s pace.
+During sessions, the therapist follows the lead of the child allowing themes and ideas, thoughts, and feelings, to emerge from the play at the child’s pace.

 At other times, the therapist may provide more structured interventions or activities, like using dolls to act out a specific event, or drawing a family map, or a self-portrait and then encouraging discussion.